McLean v. Arkansas: Legal arguments

 The defendants argue in their brief that evolution is, in effect, a religion, and that by teaching a religion which is contrary to some students' religious views, the State is infringing upon the student's free exercise rights under the First Amendment.
 The defendants argue that the teaching of evolution alone presents both a free exercise problem and an establishment problem which can only be redressed by giving balanced treatment to creation science,"Evolution-science is contrary to the religious convictions or moral values or philosophical beliefs of many students and parents, including individuals of many different religious faiths and with diverse moral and philosophical beliefs."
 Act 590, &7(d).The defendants' argument rested on a number of theories was acknowledge by the State's witnesses, Dr. Chandra Wickramasinghe and Dr. Norman Geisler.
 Dr. Wickramasinghe was generally critical of the theory of evolution and the scientific community and testified at length in support of a theory that life on earth was "seeded" by comets which delivered genetic material and perhaps organisms to the earth's surface from interstellar dust far outside the solar system.
 The "seeding" theory further hypothesizes that the earth remains under the continuing influence of genetic material from space which continues to affect life.
 The argument advanced by defendants' witness, Dr. Geisler, that teaching the existence of God is not religious unless the teaching seeks a commitment, is contrary to common understanding and contradicts settled case law.
 Stone v.
 Graham, 449 U.S. 39 (1980), Abbington School District v.
 Schempp, 374 U.S. 203, 222 (1963).

-McLean v.
-Arkansas Ruling
+Ruling

 Judge William Overton's ruling, handed down on January 5, 1982, concluded that "creation-science" as defined in Arkansas Act 590 "is simply not science".
 The judgment defined the essential characteristics of science as being: